-Some patients are treated with both surgery and radiation therapy.
-This is considered when large and/or many tumors are present.
+When large and/or many tumors are present, some patients will be treated with both surgery and radiation therapy.
 The radiation may be given before or after surgery.

 When tumors are very large or present on both sides of the neck, chemotherapy (chemo) and radiation therapy are often used together.
-Cisplatin and 5-FU with a taxane [docetaxel (Taxotere) or paclitaxel (Taxol)] are the usual chemotherapy drugs used.
-Cetuximab (Erbitux) may also be used with radiation (instead of chemo).
+A targeted therapy drug may also be used with radiation (instead of chemo).

 Because most cancers that have spread to the axillary nodes (lymph nodes under the arm) in women are breast cancers, the recommended treatment is similar to that for women diagnosed with breast cancer that has spread to these nodes.